nl253/Notes/Software-Engineering/quality-assurance.md

 **Origin**

 TDD was originally very popular in agile development (particularly XP -- Extreme Programming) but has now become a widely accepted practice in agile as well plan-driven methods-driven development methods.

 **Benefits of TDD**

 1. Passing the tests which are based on system requirements means that the system implements the required functionality and meets the specification.
-    Therefor it helps to verify the system and improves confidence in it's implementation of requirements.
+    Therefore it helps to verify the system and improves confidence in it's implementation of requirements.
 2. It forces the programmer to write code that is directly relevant to the required functionality.
 It also forces the programmer to be conscious of